 We thank him for designing our logo.

 Terry Anderson is a professional cartoonist and caricaturist.
-For more than fifteen years he produced comics and illustrations for The Glasgow Herald and for two decades has been co-ordinator at the Scottish Cartoon Art Studio.
+For more than fifteen years he produced comics and illustrations for The Glasgow Herald and for over two decades has been co-ordinator at the Scottish Cartoon Art Studio.
 In 2014 Terry organized an international cartoon exhibition on the Scottish independence referendum – The Auld Acquaintance – that was shown in six venues around Europe.
 The Scottish Cartoon Art Studio’s Fizzers® caricatures were the subject of a ten year retrospective exhibition at The People’s Palace & Winter Gardens, Glasgow in 2016/17.
 A former student of The Kubert School of cartooning, Terry is a member of the Professional Cartoonists’ Organisation (UK), France-Cartoons and Cartoon Movement.
 He previously served on the executive committee and ultimately as President of the Scottish Artists Union, the trade union for all visual artists working in Scotland.
 He is frequently asked to broadcast, speak publicly and lead workshops on the subject of cartooning.

 Carl Nelson is president of NEI Communications, Inc., a Massachusetts-based public relations firm specializing in technology products and services.
 He is the founder and Executive Director of the Cartoon Art Association, as well as being an associate member of the National Cartoonist Society and the American Association of Editorial Cartoonists, and a trustee of the Meland Foundation.
 Mr. Nelson has also been responsible for creating promotions for charity sponsorships that have raised more than one million dollars for the USO and the Fisher House Foundation.